Teaching Variation to Leadership

 There are 9 points above the average and 9 points below the average.
 This chart could provide warnings of problems like a run of sales below the average.
 But this chart doesn't seem to indicate any problems.

 The chart in Figure 2 can be further enhanced by adding control limits.
 These control limits define the boundaries for common causes of variation.
 Remember that common causes of variation are the naturally occurring variation in a process.
 Special causes are those things that should not be present.
-Please see our February 2009 newsletter for more information on common and special causes of variation.
+Please see our February 2009 newsletter on the red bead experiment for more information on common and special causes of variation.

 The upper control limit (UCL) is the largest value you would expect from a process with just common causes of variation present.
 The lower control limit (LCL) is the smallest value you would expect.
 As long as the all the points are within the limits and there are no patterns, only common cause of variation are present.
 The process is said to be "in control" To improve it, you must fundamentally change the process.